oroinc/documentation/backend/api/configuration.rst

    "nestedAssociation","Helps configure nested associations.
 For details see :ref:`Configure a Nested Association <configure-nested-association>`."
    "association:relationType[:associationKind]","Helps configure extended associations.
 For details, see :ref:`Configure an Extended Many-To-One Association <extended-many-to-one-association>`, :ref:`Configure an Extended Many-To-Many Association <extended-many-to-many-association>` and :ref:`Configure an Extended Multiple Many-To-One Association <extended-multiple-many-to-one-association>`."
    "unidirectionalAssociation:targetAssociationName","Helps configure unidirectional associations.
 For details, see :ref:`Configure an Unidirectional Association <configure-unidirectional-association>`."
+   "localizedFallbackValue:fieldName","Helps configure to-many associations to |LocalizedFallbackValue| for the :ref:`Storefront API <web-api--storefront>`."

 .. note:: The `scalar`, `object`, `array`, `objects`, `strings` and `data-type[]` data types are interchangeable in case they are used to represent an association as a field.
 They were introduced to increase readability of configs and automatically generated documentation, e.g. for API Sandbox.
 The `scalar` is usually used if a value of the field contains a scalar value.
 The `array`, `strings` and `data-type[]` are usually used if a value of the field contains a list of scalar values.
 The `object` is usually used if a value of the field contains several properties.
 The `objects` is usually used if a value of the field contains a list of items that have several properties.